ka-architect/aws-solutions-architect-associate/topics/monitoring/README.md

 - CloudWatch: perfomance monitoring dashboard, events and alarms, log aggregation and analysis
 - CloudTrail: global service recording API calls, define trails for specific resources
 - AWS Config: record config changes and give historical view of changes, evaluate compliance, create rules for remediation

+# Amazon Managed Service for Prometheus
+- serverless, Prometheus-compatible monitoring service for container metrics that makes it easier to securely monitor container environments at scale
+- Monitor containers running on EC2, ECS, Amazon EKS (on EC2 and on Fargate) in the cloud as well as in hybrid environments
+- Use with Amazon Managed Grafana for monitoring, alerts, and dashboard views across Kubernetes environments, including both host- and application-level monitoring

+# Amazon Managed Grafana
+- managed and secure data visualization service that you can use to instantly query, correlate, and visualize operational metrics, logs, and traces from multiple sources